- » Account Request

 Disposal of non-tagged property: Secure electronic waste, or e-waste, comprises items such as hard drives (wiped and labeled), USB drives, CDs, DVDs, optical disks, magnetic tapes, etc. To ensure the secure disposal of e-waste, please complete and submit a secure destruction e-waste collection and chain of custody form.

-A document scanned in COPIER, FAX OR SCANNER mode, or print data sent from a printer driver is temporarily stored on the machine's hard disk.
-Even after the job is completed, it remains on the hard disk as temporary data.
+A document scanned in copier, fax, or scanner mode on a multifunction device, or print data sent from a printer driver, is stored on the machine's hard disk, even after the job is completed.

-For the Laniers, to erase data after each job completion or disk erasure, an optional Data Overwrite Security unit is required.
-You can then use NSA, DoD, or random number erasure.
+To erase data after each job completion or disk erasure on a Lanier multifunction device, an optional Data Overwrite Security unit is required.
+You can then use NSA, DoD, or random number erasure procedures to ensure data recovery is no longer possible..

-If you have a Lanier that will be disposed of, surplused, or sold back to Lanier you must delete the data on the hard drive and affix a Certified Wiped Media label.
-Please consult with the campus Security Officer and/or Lanier for more information.
+If you have a Lanier multifunction device that will be disposed of, surplused, or sold back to Lanier, you must delete the data on the hard drive and affix a Certified Wiped Media label to the device.
+Please consult with the information security office for more information.